Researcher support

 The University Office of Evaluation and Educational Effectiveness

-is uniquely positioned to serve as an independent evaluator for internally and externally funded programs, grants and units at ASU.
+serves as an independent evaluator for internally and externally funded programs, grants and units at ASU.
 The UOEEE team provides formative and summative evaluation services at scale for a diverse range of projects and funders, from evaluation planning and proposal development through to instrument development and validation, data collection, monitoring, analysis and reporting.
 UOEEE supports growing evaluation capacity at ASU through talks, workshops and individualized facilitation.

 uoeee.asu.edu